academic-initiative/research-challenge-2021/jupyter-platform/readme.md

 Here's a list of the climate-related Assets we are making available for this challenge as well as the host to Jupiter notebook infrastructure.
 The only requirement for the challenge is that you use at least one of these assets in your solution.

 ## Contents
-- [Hosted Jupyter Npotbooks](#Jupyter-Environment) - We are providing a hosted Jupyter notebook platform for your use.
+- [Hosted Jupyter Notebooks](#Jupyter-Environment) - We are providing a hosted Jupyter notebook platform for your use.
 - [IBM Environmental Intelligence Suite](#IBM-Environmental-Intelligence-Suite) - IBM's integrated  weather and climate suite
   - [PAIRS](#ibm-Pairs) - IBM's Geospatial Analytics package
   - [The Weather Company](#weather-company) - the worlds most use weather resource